ElijahLynn/vocal-smash/README.md

 - Built with React, TypeScript, and Vite
 - Uses Web Audio API for real-time audio processing
-- Implements autocorrelation-based pitch detection
+- Uses Pitchy.js for accurate pitch detection
 - Styled with Tailwind CSS
 - Animations powered by Framer Motion
 - State management with Zustand